Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Familial adenomatous polyposis

-There is an association between hepatoblastoma and familial adenomatous polyposis (FAP).
+Hepatoblastoma is associated with familial adenomatous polyposis (FAP).
 Children in families that carry the APC gene have an 800-fold increased risk of hepatoblastoma.
-Screening for hepatoblastoma in members of families with FAP using ultrasonography and AFP levels is controversial because hepatoblastoma has been reported to occur in less than 1% of FAP family members.[
+Screening for hepatoblastoma in members of families with FAP using ultrasonography and AFP levels is controversial because hepatoblastoma has been reported to occur in less than 1% of this group.[

-Current evidence cannot rule out the possibility that predisposition to hepatoblastoma may be limited to a specific subset of APC mutations.
-Another study of children with hepatoblastoma found a predominance of the mutation in the 5' region of the gene, but some patients had mutations closer to the 3' region.[
+Current evidence cannot rule out the possibility that predisposition to hepatoblastoma may be limited to a specific subset of APC variants.
+Another study of children with hepatoblastoma found a predominance of the variant in the 5' region of the gene, but some patients had variants closer to the 3' region.[

-In the absence of APC germline mutations, childhood hepatoblastomas do not have somatic mutations in the APC gene; however, hepatoblastomas frequently have mutations in the CTNNB1 gene, the function of which is closely related to APC.[
+In the absence of APC germline variants, childhood hepatoblastomas do not have somatic variants in the APC gene.
+However, hepatoblastomas frequently have variants in the CTNNB1 gene, whose function is closely related to APC.[

 Screening children predisposed to hepatoblastoma

-An American Association for Cancer Research publication suggested that all children with more-than-a-1% risk of developing hepatoblastoma undergo screening.
-This includes patients with Beckwith-Wiedemann syndrome, hemihyperplasia, Simpson-Golabi-Behmel syndrome, and trisomy 18 syndrome.
+An American Association for Cancer Research publication suggested that all children with genetic syndromes that lead to a risk of 1% or greater for developing hepatoblastoma undergo screening.
+This group includes patients with Beckwith-Wiedemann syndrome, hemihyperplasia, Simpson-Golabi-Behmel syndrome, and trisomy 18 syndrome.
 Screening is by abdominal ultrasonography and AFP determination every 3 months from birth (or diagnosis) through the fourth birthday, which will identify 90% to 95% of hepatoblastomas that develop in these children.[

 Genomics of Hepatoblastoma